sabomichal/akka-java-springfactory/README.md

 * provides factory method for actor system creation as a spring singleton bean
 * provides factory method for actor creation as a spring prototype bean
 * provides autowiring of created actors
+* router, mailbox and dispatcher can be configured directly via spring

 ## Basic usage
 ```xml